 Obviously, you might not be able to enforce such things depending on their age, but making the suggestions can be a big benefit.
 You could also offer to play a role in those routines by doing things like stretching or practicing mindfulness or yoga with them before bed.
 Those techniques can be especially helpful if they struggle with stress from everyday life and they need to find some relaxation.

 Think about the last thing you do before going to sleep each night.
 If it’s spending time on your cell phone or tablet, you could be doing more harm than good when it comes to getting quality sleep.
 Now, think about how often your teenager is looking at their phone.
 Cell phones have something called “blue light”, which can actually mess with the circadian rhythm of your body.
 Simply put, it can cause your brain to think that it’s still daytime, even when it’s time to go to sleep.

-So, set boundaries for your teen to stop using electronic devices an hour or two before they want to go to sleep.
+So, set boundaries for your teen to stop gaming, and using electronic devices an hour or two before they want to go to sleep.
 This will give their mind a chance to calm down and get rid of any stimulation that could prevent them from falling asleep right away.

 Create the Right Environment

 If your teenager’s room feels like their sanctuary and their favorite place to be, they are already halfway there when it comes to creating a great sleep environment.

 But, if the space is chaotic or disorganized, that could be contributing to why it’s so hard for them to get some rest.
 Don’t be afraid to paint the walls a more neutral color, clean up everything, and even upgrade their bed by looking at Kids beds from Cuckooland.
 You might think kids beds are too small for them, but they can give you some great ideas that you can build on, including creating a unique sleeping space that appeals to their personality and interests.